 Is there a skill you want to perfect?

 Do you want to do something that’ll make your heart sing?

 Try to have some alone time, undisturbed, and answer these questions.
 You can start your answers with

 I am …

 The key is to say them in the present tense, not the future.
-Answering in the NOW, as if you already experience your dream goals, is powerful.
+Answering in the NOW, as if you’ve already experienced your dream goals, is powerful.
 This way, you’re telling the universe the feeling is already there, you just need a little push.

 2. What should a vision board include?
 Gather your supplies.

 First, pick a journal.
 Any notebook will do.
 I made my own small journal for this and I love it for its simplicity.
 Also, you can make your own DIY art journal, and here’s how to make one.